logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-disque.md

 ## Overview

-Disque is a distributed system where all nodes have the same role.
+Disque is a distributed message broker.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To send your Prometheus-format Disque metrics to Logz.io, you need to add the **inputs.disque** and **outputs.http** plug-ins to your Telegraf configuration file.